N2-Jonathon/n2_pairs_trader/docs/index.md

 Also, the first two videos were recorded after the third video so when I refer to the previous video I mean the third video.
 Th first video ends abruptly since it is the same video as the second one and I just chopped it into two.

+EDIT: Minor correction to what I say in the video: When it's in debug mode it's not actually listening for signals, and it's only asking for the prompt.
+I can however change it so that it is doing both at the same time.
+If you disable debug_mode, then it will actually be waiting for real signals.

 <iframe width="600" height="315" src="https://www.youtube.com/embed/KiE56FEMujc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---